ThunderDoesDev/Discord-Server-Nuker/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the See the [LICENSE](LICENSE) file for more details.

 ## Disclaimer